 Today, we're going to mention a few amazing architects who have gone beyond their usual architectural approach and produced the most amazing art pieces.

 Malaysian architect Lee Hui Lian is also an artist who says that her art is much more than just a hobby.
 To her, art is a mental state she gets into after a long and conscious preparation process.
 It takes time to get into the right mood to be ready to create something exceptional and unique.

 According to Lian, it takes her the same amount of time and energy to produce art as it takes to do her job as an architect.
 While her job is all about expectations and what her clients really want, her art is exactly the opposite.

 There's no one she answers to, it's her own thing, and she has absolute freedom to express her creativity in any way she feels like.
 She finds that to be so liberating that it literally keeps her sane and sharp while giving her the energy and will she needs to do what she does.

 In a way, doing art is her therapeutic way of taking a break from her usual work and shifting focus to something else.
 Her art is her own form of self-expression, a personal way of conveying her emotions and mood.
 While her true allegiance lies with architecture, art is a way of relaxation and charging up her batteries before she gives her best to create the most amazing architectural pieces.

 Lian is fully dedicated to finding a balance between the site and space when working and she applies the same reasoning when creating her art.

 Her art style is similar to that of the most popular impressionists such as Joaquin Sorolla and Claude Monet.
 It all comes down to how she makes her strokes with a brush.
-The strokes have to be rich in color, bright and very light.
+The strokes have to be rich in colour, bright and very light.